• Share this on:

 Get Food Safety Certification

 Although food safety certification is not obligatory under European legislation, it has become a must for almost all European food importers.
 Most established European importers will not work with you if some proof of food safety certification is not provided.
 Most European buyers request a Global Food Safety Initiative (GFSI) recognised certification.
-For fruit, nuts and vegetable processors and traders, the most popular certification programmes are similar to the ISO 22000 standard and include:
+For fruit, nuts and vegetable processors and traders, the most popular certification programmes are:

 In the fruit juice industry, the most important development is the voluntary control system developed by SGF.
 For bulk juice processors, a part of this certification system is called IRMA (International Raw Material Assurance).
 Apart from fruit processors, a specific IRMA certification is also applicable to traders/brokers, transport companies, storage facilities and tank cleaning.
 There is also a specific certification for bottling companies: IQCS (International Quality Control System for juices and nectars).

-Traceability is a key requirements in each of the certification schemes listed above.
+Traceability is a key requirement in each of the certification schemes listed above.
 In practice, this means that you should be able to trace back each lot of packed and processed products to the fresh fruit, vegetables and in-shell nut suppliers.
-Good traceability can be reached by sourcing raw materials from GlobalGap certified farmers.
-However, this is still very challenging for many processors, as raw materials are sourced from many smallholder farmers.

 In practice, food safety certification, although almost mandatory, is less important than the physical approval of the products.
-Accordingly, buyers in Europe regularly perform laboratory tests.
-It is common practice in Europe for deliveries to be accompanied with documentation from accredited laboratories, no more than 6 months old.
+Buyers in Europe regularly perform laboratory tests.
+It is common practice in Europe for deliveries to be accompanied with documentation from accredited laboratories, no more than six months old.

 The credibility of laboratories that perform testing is important for European buyers.
 This can be a potential issue for some developing country exporters, as laboratories must be able to deal with all required tests.
 In some developing countries, laboratories can perform only a limited number of tests.
 For some analyses, samples have to be sent to other countries.
 It is common that European buyers ask for tests for more than 500 different pesticide residues.

-An emerging issue, especially in the nut-processing sector, is the request for use of pasteurisation/sterilisation equipment.
+An emerging issue, especially in nut-processing, is the request for use of pasteurisation/sterilisation equipment.
 This is a challenging request for many suppliers, as this equipment is expensive.
 Very strict buyers may also ask for an independent germ kill efficacy test (also called ‘kill step validation’).

 Some buyers may insist on following strictly prescribed plant protection plans and only using pesticides from specifically developed lists.
 By following these plans and using integrated pest management, you can achieve residue-free products.
 This means that any active ingredient is measured at under 0.01 ppm when analysed under European regulations for maximum residue levels.